COVID-19 Impacts on City Services

 Emergency communications operators are asking screening questions related to coronavirus when handling specific medical calls.
 Our first responders are using personal protective equipment to limit their exposure when encountering with the public.

 Police officers, firefighters and all code compliance, building, water and fire safety inspectors are exercising social distancing.
-These employees will be asking screening questions before arriving at their locations and will be wearing personal protective equipment when necessary.
+These employees will be asking screening questions before arriving at their locations and will be wearing personal protective equipment.